inkognitro/react-redux-saga-boilerplate/README.md

 - `Package:` A package is a collection of `ModuleCollections` and `Modules`.
 A package can be considered as a root `module collection` without an `index.ts` file.
 - `Module:` A module contains a strongly coupled features.
 Every module contains an `index.ts` file, which defines its public API.
 Every module is divided in domain, infrastructure and UI layer.
 - `ModuleCollection:` A module collection contains multiple modules and other module collections.
 A module collection contains an `index.ts` file to define its public API.
-- `App:` An app (e.g. WebSPA) is a standalone application, which uses several modules from different packages.
+- `App:` An app (e.g. WebApp) is a standalone application, which uses several modules from different packages.
 Furthermore it can contain its own specific modules or module collections.
 Ideally most stuff is kept reusable and sourced out to packages.

 With this feature based structure, it is ensured that specific features easily can be generalized and vise versa.